Training a fully connected multi-layered neural network on corrected data

 df = DataFrame(CSV.File("$(@__DIR__)/data.csv"));

-The data was saved after running the example /start/examples/data_analysis/data_processing.ipynb.
+The data was saved after executing the example /start/examples/data_analysis/data_processing.ipynb.

-The entire dataset was divided into training sample and test sample.
-The training sample was 0.8 of the whole dataset and the test sample was 0.2.
+The entire dataset was divided into a training and a test sample.
+The training sample was 0.8 of the total dataset, and the test sample was 0.2.

 T = df[1:1460,3]; # определение обучающего набора данных, весь датасет 1825 строк